Stargate Atlantis: Home media

 The first and only DVD release of the series from MGM Home Entertainment, was the pilot episode of Stargate Atlantis, "Rising", as a standalone episode.
 It was released, in North America, on June 7, 2005.
 The full first season was released, in North America, on November 15, 2005, in new slim line cases.
 Soon after the release of the first season set Sony received complaints that some Canadian customers bought sets that had the same content on both disk 1 and 5.
 Sony quickly offered a replacement disc.
 In early 2006, Sony announced that Stargate Atlantis would become the first TV series released on the next generation Blu-ray platform.
 In mid-2006 MGM, the producers of both Stargate series, switched DVD distribution companies from Sony to 20th Century Fox Home Entertainment.
 The distributor switch led to a delay in the release of the Season 2 box set, which was released on March 6, 2007, in North America.

 Most DVDs contain behind-the-scenes features, audio commentaries for nearly all episodes beginning with season 1, and production galleries.
 The box sets of the five seasons were released with slim packaging in all regions, beginning in the United States.
 A complete series box set for Stargate Atlantis was released on October 6, 2009 in North America, and August 10, 2009 in the UK.
 Stargate Atlantis: The Complete Series Blu-ray was released in North America in mid-2011.

+Stargate Atlantis Fan's Choice is a Special Edition Blu-ray, released on August 9, 2009, which contained two episodes voted for by fans.
+The episodes chosen were the first, "Rising", and last, "Enemy at the Gate", episodes of the series.
+The cover artwork was also submitted by fans, with the eventual winner being William Johnson of New York City.